 5. Dietary Changes

-Some people therefore change their diets to help reduce their ulcer symptoms.
+Because your diet plays such a vital role in physical and mental health, some people change their diets to help reduce ulcer symptoms.

 Foods that are already highly acidic can aggravate ulcers.
-These foods include:
+Such gastric ulcer foods to avoid include:

 - citrus juices